Arkansas Faces Challenges On Second Day Of Attempting To Carry Out Two Executions

 In addition, though, multiple federal appeals are pending on issues relating to the state's use of the sedative midazolam in its three-drug protocol, the clemency process being used by the state in conjunction with the April scheduled executions, and the timing of the executions themselves.
 Those appeals are pending at the US Court of Appeals for the Eighth Circuit and the US Supreme Court.

+Arkansas Gov. Asa Hutchinson in February ordered the executions to be scheduled before the end of April.
+The scheduling was necessary, the state has acknowledged, because the state's midazolam supply expires at the end of the month.

-In addition to those appeals, however, a state trial court judge, Circuit Judge Alice Gray, issued a temporary restraining order on Wednesday preventing the state from using the vecuronium bromide it purchased from McKesson Medical-Surgical in its executions.
+In addition to the pending federal appeals, however, a state trial court judge, Circuit Judge Alice Gray, issued a temporary restraining order on Wednesday preventing the state from using the vecuronium bromide it purchased from McKesson Medical-Surgical in its executions.

-The vecuronium bromide is the second of three drugs used in the state’s protocol.
-The company claims the state purchased the drugs under false pretenses.
-The company contractually bars its drugs from being used in executions.
+The vecuronium bromide is the second of three drugs used in the state's protocol.
+(Potassium chloride is the third drug in the state's protocol.)
+The company claims the state purchased the vecuronium bromide under false pretenses.
+McKesson contractually bars drugs it sells from being used in executions.

 Gray found that the state acted in bad faith and that the company is likely to succeed in its lawsuit.
 As such, she granted the TRO — at the hearing on Wednesday and in a written order issued a little before noon Thursday.
 Arkansas Attorney General Leslie Rutledge's office filed its notice of appeal with Gray's court 15 minutes later.
 Before the written order was even filed, however, the state asked the Arkansas Supreme Court to step in.
 Once the written order was filed, the state asked for a stay of that order.